lucic71/ub-benchmark-infra/README.md

 # How to run the UB benchmarks

-1. Control the flags you want to benchmark by editing flags.sh.
-For this demo only 3 flags are enabled: baseline, -fwrapv and -fconstrain-shift-value.
+1. Control the flags you want to benchmark by editing `flags.sh`.
+For this demo only 3 flags are enabled: `baseline`, `-fwrapv` and `-fconstrain-shift-value`.
-2. Control the benchmarks you want to run by editing benchmarks.txt.
-For this demo only 2 benchmarks are enabled: pts/simdjson-2.0.1 and pts/compress-pbzip2-1.6.0
+2. Control the benchmarks you want to run by editing `benchmarks.txt`.
+For this demo only 2 benchmarks are enabled: `pts/simdjson-2.0.1` and `pts/compress-pbzip2-1.6.0`
 3. `./run.sh`

 # How to view the performance results